 If you feel like you would benefit from some additional support, you can contact the School’s Employee Assistance Program.
 This service, provided by Converge International, offers confidential telephone and consulting counselling services 24 hours a day / 7 days a week.
 They can also be contacted on 1300 687 327.

 Alternatively, we have compiled a list of helplines, websites and other community related services available to provide support during these unprecedented times.

 A range of fact sheets are available to assist with managing your wellbeing when working remotely, returning onsite or when navigating the challenges of life in general.

 Please note: additional resources will be added periodically to the Staff drive under BGS Intranet / My Employment / Wellbeing.
 You can access this by locating the S Drive on your computer.

 How to wear a face mask (PDF)

 The School has established a comprehensive list of protocols to support a safe and supportive return to working onsite.
-These can be found here.
-All staff are asked to familiarise themselves with these protocols prior to their return.
+These have been distributed via email and can be found here.
+All staff are asked to familiarise themselves with these protocols prior to returning onsite.

 If you are unwell, you are required to follow the usual process of notifying your manager or DOBs, providing work etc. A leave form, and accompanying medical certificate (if longer than two days absence) will also be required.